 3- Your pet has red patches of skin

-Flea infestation can become a nuisance for your pet.
-You may notice rashes and lesions on the infested areas.
+A flea infestation can become a nuisance for your pet.
+You may notice rashes and lesions in the infested areas.
 If you observe closely, you may see red patches of skin.

-In some cases, flea infestation could cause hair loss in the infested area.
+In some cases, flea infestation could cause hair loss in the infected area.

 Fleas leave their saliva on the body of their host when they bite.
 Some pets can be allergic to this saliva and develop rashes and red spots.